alyst/SpatialIndexing.jl/README.md

 ## R-tree

-[R-tree](https://en.wikipedia.org/wiki/R-tree) organizes the data into hierarchical structure and ensures that the minimal bounding rectangles (MBRs) of the nodes (rectangles that encompass all attached data elements) stay compact, and that the MBRs of the nodes from the same R-tree level have minimal overlap with each other.
+[R-tree](https://en.wikipedia.org/wiki/R-tree) organizes the data into hierarchical structure and ensures that:
+  * the minimal bounding rectangles (MBRs) of the nodes (rectangles that encompass all attached data elements) stay compact,
+  * the MBRs of the nodes from the same R-tree level have minimal overlap with each other.
 The key benefit of R-tree is its ability to rebalance itself and maintain efficient structure while handling dynamic data (massive insertions and deletions).

-`RTree` implementation supports:
+`SpatialIndexing` provides `RTree` type that supports:
   * different R-tree variants (classic [R-tree](https://en.wikipedia.org/wiki/R-tree),
 [R*-tree](https://en.wikipedia.org/wiki/R*_tree), linear and quadratic node splits)
   * `insert!(tree, item)`, `delete!(tree, item)` for element-wise insertion and deletion